willspag/gemini-chat/README.md

 ## License

-MIT License, Apache License 2.0
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.